skip to Main Content

 Hawai’i Asphalt Paving Industry Scholarship

 This scholarship is to assist college students pursuing a degree in civil engineering, construction management, construction engineering, and other degrees related to the design and construction of infrastructure improvements.
-The HAPI annual award is two $1,000 scholarships to university students and two $500 scholarships to community college students.
+The HAPI annual award is two $1,000 scholarships to university students, one $500 scholarships to a community college student, and one $250 scholarship to a trade school student.
 The application deadline is October 31st each year.

 Naval Horizons